afrovera/simple-app/README.md

 1. Track ongoing security announcements and updates for your framework.
 2. Before you deploy your project, follow the best practices developed for your framework.
 3. Review dependencies for your framework on a regular basis and update as needed.
+4. Follow the reccomendations for your compliance framework on regular basis and implement best practices for your environment.
+5. Continuously monitor the environment for any anomalies with the SIEM tools.